bradcar/bno08x_i2c_spi_MicroPython/README.md

     stability_str = bno.stability_classifier    # string of stability classification returned
     activity_str, conf = bno.activity_classifier    # string of activity classification, and integer %conf returned

-The following can be used to tare the sensor
+The following can be used as the basis to tare the sensor (details  in references):
 -   0: quaternion
 -   1: game_quaternion
 -   2: geomagnetic_quaternion

-    bno.tare(0x07, 0)
+Typically you want to tare on all axis and will specify this with 0x07.

+    basis = 0 # quaternions
+    axies = 0x07  # all axies
+    bno.tare(axies,basis)
     bno.save_tare_data

-One can manually calibrate the sensor:
+One can manually calibrate the sensor (details  in references):

     bno.begin_calibration
     bno.calibration_status  # wait for sensor to be ready to calibrate
     # loop to test acceleration, magnetic, gyro  - see examples/test_calibration.py
     bno.save_calibration_data

-To set the sensor board orientation you can use  (if mounting board vertically, or if you want a different part of the sensor to be "forward")
+tare_reorientation can be used to set the sensor board orientation, for example if are mounting board vertically, or if you want a different part of the sensor to be "forward".

     i, j, k, real = bno.quaternion   # rotation 4-tuple of i,j,k,real float returned
     # perform calcuations to transform tuple for your direction to tare on, then set, and save (see references below)
     bno.tare_reorientation(i, j, k, real)
     bno.save_tare_data